Natural quartz is a non-porous crystal, and it is one of the hardest, most abundant minerals on earth.

-We have 85 quartz colors in our preset price groups (and 28 granite and marble colors, click here for more information).
+We have 250+ quartz colors in our preset price groups (and 39 granite and quartzite colors, click here for more information).
 These price groups include the cost of the quartz slab(s), fabrication, installation, and hole cut-outs for faucets and self-rimming sinks.
-You can preview the colors on the Pental Quartz webpage.
-If you want pricing on a color that is not from the Pental Quartz line, let us know and we'll get you a price quote.
+You can preview the colors on the MSI Quartz webpage, Silestone webpage, and Cambria Quartz webpage.
+If you want pricing on a color that is not from one of these lines, let us know and we'll get you a price quote.

-Five basic edge profile options (eased, beveled, half-bullnose, quarter round, and crescent) are included in your installation price.
+Five basic edge profile options are included in your installation price: eased, beveled, half-bullnose, quarter round, and crescent.

 A self-rimming or drop-in sink needs holes cut for the sink (and faucet, if necessary), but no extra polishing is needed.
 The cost of cut-outs for self-rimming sinks is included in the listed prices.

-If you choose an undermount sink, the price for polishing the edge of the sink cut-out is $249.
-The installers will also attach the sink to the underside of the countertop during installation.
+If you choose an undermount sink or a farm-style/apron sink, the price for polishing the edge of the sink cut-out is $199 for a small sink and $299 for large sinks.
+The installers will also attach the undermount sink to the underside of the countertop during installation.

-Note: Our installers aren’t plumbers; you’ll be responsible for hooking your pipes up to the sink(s) after your countertops are installed.
+Note: Our installers aren’t plumbers; you’ll be responsible for hooking your pipes up to the sink(s) and faucets after your countertops are installed.